 Wire comes in different gauges, the smaller the gauge number the thicker the wire.
 18 gauge is very easy to bend and works fine if you’re attaching lightweight things to it like paper shapes.
 16 gauge is sort of in the middle, and 14 gauge works good for a little heavier attachments (I use mostly 14 and 16 gauge for my two to three feet sized mobiles where the shapes are made of sheet metal).

-If you’re planning on something a little bigger and a little heavier, you will have to get 12 or even 9 gauge wire, but when you go to that thickness it’s becoming increasingly hard to bend.
+If you’re planning on a mobile that’s a little bigger and a little heavier, you will have to get 12 or even 9 gauge wire, but when you go to that thickness it’s becoming increasingly hard to bend.
 Especially if you start using solid metal rods (rounds), you’ll need to figure out how to bend it in ways other than just with your hands and a pair of pliers.
 There’s a variety of pipe bending tools that can be applied to certain aspects of making mobiles (if you’re willing to spend the money for one).
 Or take a look at these instructions on how to make a hook bender.

-If you’re planning on making a large mobile, I recommend you use aluminum rods instead of wire, starting with 1/8 inch thick ones.
+If you’re planning on making a large mobile, I recommend you use aluminum rods (rounds) instead of wire, starting with 1/8 inch thick ones.
 To make a really big mobile or kinetic art installation, such as the 76 foot (23 meters) mobile by Alexander Calder at the National Gallery of Art in Washington, DC, use hollow aluminum tubes / pipes.
 On a Schedule 40 they usually start at 1/2″ diameter (outer diameter 0.84″).
-Using metal rounds instead of pipes on really large ones makes them too heavy, especially when using steel.
+Using solid metal rounds instead of pipes for really large mobiles makes them too heavy, especially when using steel.
 Calder’s giant mobile White Cascade, which measures 100 feet in height, was made with steel and weighs close to 10 tons (!).
-A large mobile (33 feet in height) made with aluminum pipes and aluminum sheet weighs only 100 pounds.
+A large mobile (33 feet in height) that I made with aluminum pipes and aluminum sheet weighs only 100 pounds.